MapServer/MapServer/mapscript/python/README.rst

 + Language agnostic documentation is available at http://mapserver.org/mapscript/introduction.html
 + Python specific documentation is available at http://mapserver.org/mapscript/python.html

-For working with Mapfiles in Python the `mappyfile <https://mappyfile.readthedocs.io/en/latest/>`_ project is also available, this allows creating, parsing, formatting, and validating Mapfiles without any dependencies on MapServer.
+When working with Mapfiles in Python the `mappyfile <https://mappyfile.readthedocs.io/en/latest/>`_ project can also be used, this allows creating, parsing, formatting, and validating Mapfiles without any dependencies on MapServer.

 Wheels and PyPI
 ---------------

-Python `wheels <https://wheel.readthedocs.io/en/stable/>`_ have been created for Windows and uploaded to `PyPI <https://pypi.org/>`_ - the Python Package Index.
+Python `wheels <https://wheel.readthedocs.io/en/stable/>`_ for Windows are automatically and uploaded to `PyPI <https://pypi.org/>`_ - the Python Package Index on each MapServer release.
 Note - MapServer binaries still need to be installed on the system, and are not included in the wheel itself, see the *Installation* section below.

 Advantages of ready-made wheels on PyPI include: